Dreaming of Italy? Enjoy the flavor of your favorite destination right in your own home kitchen with this stuffed eggplant recipe.

 She taught four of us how to make pasta from scratch and we had the most lovely time.

-Make the tomato sauce by softening the onion, frying the chunks of eggplant, then combining them with the tomato puree.
+Make the tomato sauce in a large skillet by softening the onion, frying the eggplant chunks, then combining the fried eggplant and onions with the tomato puree.

 Cook the eggplant shells and pasta in boiling water.
 You’ll do this in two separate pots.